patternfly/patternfly-elements/elements/pfe-clipboard/docs/index.md

 ::: section
 ## Methods

+### contentToCopy

+A setter to set the content you would like to copy, only works if `copy-from` attribute is set to `property`.
+Recommend using `pfe-clipboard:connected` event to know when the component's setter is ready.

 ### copyTextToClipboard()

-Copy arbitrary text to the system clipboard
+Will copy the text the component is set to copy to the system clipboard

 If available, it will use the new [Navigator API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/clipboard) to access the system clipboard.
 If unavailable, it will use the legacy [execCommand("copy")](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand).